List of earthquakes in 2023

 This is a list of earthquakes in 2023.
-Only earthquakes of magnitude 6 or above are included, unless they result in significant damage and/or casualties.
+Only earthquakes of magnitude 6 or above are included, unless they result in a significant impact due to major damage, deaths or serious injuries.
 All dates are listed according to UTC time.
 The maximum intensities are based on the Modified Mercalli intensity scale.
 Earthquake magnitudes are based on data from the USGS.
+Nineteen earthquakes ≥M7 occurred within the year, with no ≥M8 earthquakes recorded for the second consecutive year.

+Up to 66,900 people died from earthquakes in 2023, the highest death toll for earthquakes since 2010.
+At least 59,488 people died in the Turkey–Syria doublets of February, which dominated world headlines because of its extensive devastation; the first mainshock was also the largest earthquake of the year at 7.8.
+In September, Morocco suffered its largest earthquake in centuries; the 6.8 shock killed nearly 3,000 people.
+In October, four 6.3 earthquakes struck Afghanistan's Herat Province, killing over 1,400 people.
+A moderate shock in western Nepal also killed 153 people in November, while in December, another tremor in northern China killed 151; the nation's deadliest since 2014.
+Other deadly earthquakes occurred in Ecuador, Pakistan and the Philippines.

 Compared to other years

 By death toll

 Listed are earthquakes with at least 10 dead.

 By magnitude

 Listed are earthquakes with at least 7.0 magnitude.